 Conduct Prompt and Accurate Magistration Proceedings

-· The magistrate without unnecessary delay, but not later than 24 hours after the person arrested requests appointment of counsel, transmit, or cause to be transmitted, to the court or the court’s designee authorized to appoint counsel, the forms requesting appointment of counsel.
+- The magistrate without unnecessary delay, but not later than 24 hours after the person arrested requests appointment of counsel, shall transmit, or cause to be transmitted, to the court or the court’s designee authorized to appoint counsel, the forms and/or notification requesting appointment of counsel.

-1.5 If a person is arrested on an out-of–county warrant, the magistrate shall ask if the person wants to request that counsel be appointed, inform the person of the procedures for requesting counsel, and ensure that the person is provided reasonable assistance in completing the necessary forms for requesting counsel in the county that issued the warrant.
+2.1 If a person is arrested on an out-of–county warrant, the magistrate shall ask if the person requests counsel be appointed to represent them on the pending charge, inform the person of the procedures for requesting counsel, and ensure that the person is provided reasonable assistance in completing the necessary forms for requesting counsel in the county that issued the warrant.

 Indigence Determination Standards